What to Expect After Knee Replacement Surgery? All Questions Answered

 As always, please talk to your doctor or surgeon about the specifics of your circumstances as these are generalisations meant to help you ask the right questions.

-What to expect before knee replacement surgery?
+What to expect before the knee replacement surgery?

-Knee replacement surgery requires some form of anasthesia where you'll either be unconscious or awake but unable to feel the procedure.
+Knee replacement surgery requires some form of anaesthesia where you'll either be unconscious or awake but unable to feel the procedure.
 Your doctor will inform you of your options to make the best decision for your particular circumstances.

 According to the American Academy of Orthopaedic Surgeons, many people experience moderate to severe swelling in the first few days or weeks after surgery and mild to moderate swelling for 3 to 6 months after surgery.